funwae/netcrab/VERCEL-DEPLOYMENT.md

 **Use Option 1** - Set Root Directory to `packages/console` in Vercel Dashboard.

 This is simpler and lets Vercel auto-detect everything.
-The `vercel.json` at repo root will be ignored when root directory is set to a subdirectory.
+When root directory is set to `packages/console`, Vercel will use the `vercel.json` file inside `packages/console/` (which we've created for you).

+**Important**: When using Option 1, do NOT set Output Directory in Vercel Dashboard - leave it empty so Vercel auto-detects `.next` relative to the root directory.

 ## Environment Variables